akeamc/studier/FAFA56/lab4/main.typ

     [Barrier height], $V_0$, $qty("200", "meV")$,
     [Relative voltage drop in samples], $gamma$, $num("0.30")$, ),
-  caption: [Lab-specific constants used in the calculations.], ) <constants>
+  caption: [Constants used in the calculations.],
+) <constants>

 = Results